thoth-tech/documentation/docs/OnTrack/Staff Grant Extension/DESIGN.md

 Frontend components will undergo testing to ensure a seamless user experience.

-- **Form Validation Testing:** Validate the form's behavior when inputs are correct and incorrect, ensuring error messages display appropriately.
+- **Form Validation Testing:** Validate the form's behaviour when inputs are correct and incorrect, ensuring error messages display appropriately.
 - **Integration Testing:** Test the integration of the "Grant Extension" form into the staff dashboard, ensuring proper rendering and interaction.